We have published a range of guides for walkers and cyclists in the Stour Valley.

-A guide to this 3 mile traffic free multi-user path which follows the course of the River Great Stour.
+A three mile, traffic-free multi-user path which follows the course of the River Great Stour.

 This third edition of the Ashford Green Corridor leaflet gives updated information on this urban river Local Nature Reserve.
-It is twice the size of the first edition and includes a series of seven walks through the corridor, with hand painted direction maps and information on points of interest.
+It includes a series of seven walks through the corridor, with hand painted direction maps and information on points of interest.

 Ashford Area Booklets: